 Coleman also sells some of their air mattresses with storage bags attached to them.
 All you do is fold them lengthwise, roll them up, and then wrap the drawstring bag around it.
 It is a handy feature when your storage space or carry capacity is limited.

 You can buy a Coleman air mattress direct from their website.
 If you hit a sale, you can find various sizes for even less.
 The most expensive Coleman air mattress is their queen-sized, SupportRest™ Elite Quilted Top Double-High Airbed.
-The standard price for that one is less than two hundred bucks, but you might be able to get it for much less when it’s on sale.

 How We Reviewed